Access to Fairfield Energy's Oil and Gas Infrastructure

 - 24-inch oil export via Cormorant Alpha into the Brent system;

-- 8-inch water injection to Merlin (via Y-piece connecting spool from Osprey WI line);
+- 8-inch water injection to Merlin (via Y-piece connecting spool from Osprey WI line) valve isolated in advance of planned final decommissioning operations.

-- 8-inch oil production from Merlin to Merlin crossover manifold.
+- 8-inch oil production from Merlin to Merlin crossover manifold – flushed clean and valve isolated in advance of planned final decommissioning operations.

 Export capacity in Brent system has to be applied for via the Brent system operator (TAQA).
 Capacity information for Brent system is available on the TAQA website.